gbmitchell/math4610/HW4/problem_7.md

 will produce an executable **squareGauss.exe** that can be executed.

-**Description/Purpose:** This routine will solve a linear system by use of LU decomposition, forward substitution, and back substitution.
-Gauss Elimination will compute factors and carry out row operations to end up with an upper triangular matrix.
-Back substitution is used to solve for the unkown values of vector x in the problem Ax=b.
-A is an upper triangular matrix found through Gauss Elimination, x is a vector of unknowns, and b is a vector of known values.
-The problem Ax=b represents a linear system of n equations and n unknowns.
+**Description/Purpose:** This routine will solve a linear system Ax=b by use of LU decomposition, forward substitution, and back substitution.
+LU decomposition will separate the matrix A into upper (U) and lower (L) triangular matrices such that A=LU.
+The problem can then be writen as LUx=b.
+Using Ux=y, the problem can be writen as Ly=b and then forward substitution is used to solve for the unknown values of the vector y.
+After solving for the values of the vector y, back substitution is used to solve for the unkown values of vector x in the problem Ux=y, thus solving the unknown values for the vector x in the original problem of Ax=b.

-**Input:** There are four inputs needed in this case to solve the problem Ax=b.
-A square matrix, a vector of unkown values, a vector of given values, and a value to indicate the size of the matrix and vectors.
+**Input:** There are five inputs needed in this case to solve the problem Ax=b.
+A square matrix A, a square matrix L, a vector of unkown values x, a vector of given values b, and a value to indicate the size of the matrices and vectors.
 The matrix and vectors are passed to the routine by reference.

-**Output:** This routine does not return anything, instead it changes the values for the vector of unknowns.
-The solved values for the vector of unknowns can then be used as needed.
+**Output:** This routine does not return anything, instead it uses LU decomposition to store the values for the upper triangulare matrix in the original matrix A and stores the lower triangular matrix values in the matrix L. After forward and back solving, the solution for the values of the vector x are updated and can be used as needed.

 **Usage/Example:**

-There are four inputs needed in this case to solve the problem Ax=b.
-A square matrix (B), a vector of unkown values (xb), a vector of given values (bb), and a value to indicate the size of the matrix and vectors (n).
+There are five inputs needed in this case to solve the problem Ax=b.
+A square matrix D, a square matrix L, a vector of unkown values xd, a vector of given values bd, and a value to indicate the size of the matrices and vectors (n).
 The matrix and vectors are passed to the routine by reference.
-This routine does not return anything, instead it changes the values for the vector of unknowns.
-The solved values for the vector of unknowns can then be used as needed.
+This routine does not return anything, instead it uses LU decomposition to store the values for the upper triangulare matrix in the original matrix D and stores the lower triangular matrix values in the matrix L. After forward and back solving, the solution for the values of the vector x are updated and can be used as needed.

     #include "mylib.h"
     #include <stdio.h>